A child-friendly way to explain puberty for kids

 Aren’t they too young?

 Kids as young as three or four will have no trouble grasping this concept.
-They won’t really understand why, but they will accept it as just another thing that will one day happen to them.
-They will see puberty as being a normal part of growing up.
-Instead of it as being something to be scared of.
+They won’t understand why, but they will accept it as just another thing that will one day happen to them.
+They will see puberty as being a normal part of growing up instead of being something to be scared of.

 There are many possible opportunities for talking about puberty for kids.